Materials International Space Station Experiment: MISSE-FF

 The Materials ISS Experiment Flight Facility (MISSE-FF) platform provides the ability to test materials, coatings, and components or other larger experiments in the harsh environment of space, which is virtually impossible to do collectively on Earth.
 Testing in low-Earth orbit (LEO) allows the integrated testing of how materials react to exposure to ultraviolet radiation (UV), atomic oxygen (AO), ionizing radiation, ultrahigh vacuum (UHV), charged particles, thermal cycles, electromagnetic radiation, and micro-meteoroids in the LEO environment.

 MISSE-FF is a continuation of the l MISSE 1 through MISSE 8 flight payloads, but is a completely new design that eliminates the need for Extravehicular Activities (EVA) for MISSE operations.
 MISSE-FF is a cooperative endeavor between Alpha Space and the ISS Program, and is designed with a base-structure and avionics that reside on the ISS for the duration of ISS.
 MISSE Sample Carriers (MSCs) are attached, and later retrieved using the ISS Canadarm 2.
 MSCs are launched up to the facility, and then returned to Earth at the end of the testing period.
 MISSE-FF is operated robotically from the ground with no planned crew interfaces required for facility operations, except for loading future MISSE Sample Carriers (MSCs) on the transfer tray for transporting the MSC's through the JEM airlock, and subsequently unloading MSCs from the transfer tray and preparing MSCs for return to Earth.
 The facility is a development of new technology and systems not previously available to the materials science community.
 A new feature, not available in the past, is the ability of each MSC to take pictures of each sample on a monthly basis (or more often if required) which is provided to each Principal Investigator to monitor the status of their sample/experiment throughout its time on orbit.
 MISSE MSCs also offers power and data options for experiments that require data collection and/or power for their experiments.
 MISSE-FF offers four space viewing directions for testing of samples or experiments: Ram (view forward as the ISS moves in its orbit), Wake (viewing behind the ISS similar to the wake of a boat in water), Zenith (viewing away from earth into deep space and toward the sun), and Nadir (viewing down toward the earth).
 Scientists test for material, or component durability, such as accelerated degradation, space contamination adherence, and mass loss.

 Participants in MISSE

 The MISSE Project is a cooperative endeavor managed by NASA Langley Research Center.
-Participants include: NASA Johnson Space Center, NASA Marshall Space Flight Center, NASA Glenn Research Center, the Materials Laboratory at the Air Force Research Laboratory, the Naval Research Laboratory, Infosight Corporation and the Boeing Phantom Works.
+Participants include: NASA Johnson Space Center, NASA Marshall Space Flight Center, NASA Glenn Research Center, the Jet Propulsion Laboratory, the Materials Laboratory at the Air Force Research Laboratory, the Naval Research Laboratory, Infosight Corporation and the Boeing Phantom Works.
 Shuttle/ISS MISSE integration is performed by the USAF's DoD Space Shuttle and ISS Payload Integration Directorate.